Limerence

 In practice

 Limerence is expressed internally far more than behaviourally.
 Hallmarks include preoccupying daydreams, mentally replaying interactions, hyper-analysing ambiguous signals, idealising the other person, and intense fear of rejection.
 Tennov observed that uncertainty is central: the state is fuelled when one cannot be sure how the limerent object feels, and tends to intensify with hope and barriers rather than with consummation.
-People in the grip of it often describe their attention as hijacked, a documented cognitive-behavioural case report describes a patient spending between 30 and 90 minutes a day ruminating about a single person.
+People in the grip of it often describe their attention as hijacked.
+A documented cognitive-behavioural case report describes a patient spending between 30 and 90 minutes a day ruminating about a single person.

 Psychology